hivesolutions/viriatum/README.md

 * `--with-moduleroot=path` - Sets the path to be used to load the modules
 * `--with-wwwroot=path` - Sets the path to be used to install and serve the default content
 * `--enable-debug` - Enables the extra debugging capabilities in viriatum
+* `--enable-defaults` - Enables the default paths in the viriatum server, ignoring wwwroot and moduleroot at runtime

 ## License